Is Moon Gazing the Best Meditation Practice Ever?

 Meditation at the Full Moon can also be incredibly powerful.
 The Moon’s most magnetic, feminine qualities are often easier to access, as the moonlight is more penetrating.

-Moon gazing at the waning phase
+Can you Moon gaze at the waning phase?

 Under the waning Moon phases, when the light of the Moon is diminishing, there is a sense of retreat and letting go.
-Gazing into the waning Moon offers support to also do this work of retreating into the inner darkness.
-Receiving her ebbing light through the eyes can help you to let go of what no longer serves you, and reflect more deeply on what’s left.
+Gazing into the waning Moon offers support to also do the work of release and retreat into the inner darkness.

 Use your discernment, and gaze according to what feels necessary for you.
 Especially during a lunar eclipse (blood moon).